paircolumbus/javascripting101/README.md

 __Skill Level:__ Beginner
 __Time Limit:__ 30 minutes

-This drill was created by the awesome folks at NodeSchool.
+This drill was created by [Seth Vincent](https://github.com/sethvincent) for NodeSchool.
 It's ideal for those who have little to no experience with Javascript.
 Enjoy!

 ##Instructions
 - Install [Nodejs](https://nodejs.org/download/) if you don't have it.